Translated by Hilary Keyes

 On the other hand, koshian is anko where the bean paste has been pressed through a strainer, removing all the skin from the beans.
-When compared to tsubuan, koshian has smoother feel to it, almost as though it were melting.
+Koshian has smoother feel to it, almost as though it were melting.

 White common beans, soy beans, green peas, and others may also be used instead of adzuki beans to make anko.